hakobtp/blog/microservices/theory/5_Why_Microservices_Are_Useful.md

 Using cloud services like AWS, we can scale services on demand, which saves money and improves performance.

+## Easier Updates and Deployments

+Deploying changes in a monolithic system can be slow and risky.
+A small change requires redeploying the whole system, which can lead to mistakes and delays.

+With microservices, each service can be deployed separately.
+If something goes wrong, it only affects that service, making it easier to roll back and fix problems.
+This helps teams deliver new features faster.

+## Teams and System Organization

+Large teams working on large codebases can be slow and inefficient.
+Microservices allow small teams to own individual services.
+This improves productivity and aligns architecture with the organization.

+As teams change, ownership of services can shift, keeping the system flexible and well-organized.

+## Reusing Services in Many Ways

+Microservices make it easier to reuse functionality across different platforms.
+Services can be combined in new ways for websites, mobile apps, tablets, or wearable devices.

+For example, a fitness app could reuse a step-tracking service for both mobile and smartwatch apps.
+Microservices open up the system so new applications can be built faster without redesigning the entire system.

+With a monolithic application, such flexibility is harder to achieve because the system has fewer “seams” where external apps can connect.

 ---

 - [Home](./../../README.md)